GLOBAL E-BIKE MARKET

 E-scooter companies have long complained about not being allowed to operate in the largest U.S. city, with more than eight million residents, while permitted in dozens of other U.S. cities.

 However, new amendments have been announced along with a pilot program for the e-bike market which is scheduled to start by May 2021 and is expected to last no more than two years, according to the bill.
 Scooter placement should focus on areas underserved by the city’s docked bike-share program.
-Relative ease in state policies is only expected to drive this market further towards growth.
+The relative ease in state policies is only expected to drive this market further towards growth.
+Firms such as Lime have started e-bike sharing programs and the response to that with competition from e-scooters must be closely followed

 ASIA-PACIFIC E-BIKE MARKET

-Asia-Pacific dominates the e-bike market as the China is the largest manufacturer and exporter of the e-bikes in the region and e-bikes purchased is increased in the region for cost effective and eco-friendly commuting for short distances, for instance, commuting to workplace or office.
+Asia-Pacific dominates the e-bike market as China and Taiwan are the largest manufacturer and exporter of e-bikes in the region and e-bikes purchased are increased in the region for cost-effective and eco-friendly commuting for short distances, for instance, commuting to workplace or office.

 Europe E-BIKE MARKET